Michael McFadyen's Scuba Diving - Lilli Pilli

-Once at the 12 metre mark, turn right and you will head in a north-west or north-north-west direction.
+From here, turn right and you will head in a north-north-west direction.
 Head over the sand and it becomes silt and then you will encounter some isolated rocks and then large rock ledges.
 Examine all of these, looking for eels, cuttlefish, nudibranches, red indianfish and the like.
 We have seen two pineapplefish here (March 2007) as well as a lot of squid.

 If the visibility is good (and it can get to over 15 metres), head west and drop deeper to 20 or more metres.
 From here you can head north and north-east and will end up in the same area as the next paragraph.

 Keep heading in this direction and you will see some mooring blocks and chains (some in very poor condition).
 You can then head north-east or east and you will find the depth gradually shallows out to about five metres.
 In this area you will see the pylons from wharves next to the houses.
 Depending on how far you have gone, you may see one wharf that has a huge pile of sherry bottles dumped from the wharf.
 These are quite old.
 We figured that the wife must have been a closet drinker and disposed of the empties here so her husband would not know.
 There are also old stone bottles that contained soft drink (probably ginger beer).
 These are not the small ones normally seen but huge one gallon bottles.
 Unfortunately they are all broken, they would have been great to salvage.

-From here, head south and drop to the six to eight metres depth range.
+From here, head south-west and then drop to the six to eight metres depth range.
 You will hit the swimming enclosure net after about 40 metres.
 Depending on the place where you hit it, you may see a large pylon that holds the net in place.
 Follow the net to the right (keeping it on your left).
 Examine every metre, this used to be one of the best places in Sydney to find sea horses and the net was the place they mostly live.
 However, since 2010 there has not been large numbers seen.
 In 2024 I saw none.